5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 But you will not proceed without surrender.”

-He has learned the workshop’s pattern: each station asks for what his ego resists.
+The Charioteer has learned the pattern: each station asks for what their ego resists.

-He thinks of all the times he tried to solve his way out of a problem—just more effort, more cleverness, more pushing.
-He thinks of how that strategy sometimes worked… and how it sometimes made things worse.
+They think of all the times they tried to solve their way out of a problem—more effort, more cleverness, more pushing.
+Sometimes it worked.
+Sometimes it made things worse.

-He steps into the loop.
-The rope holds.
-He leans back until he is suspended—upside down—blood rushing, world altered.
+They lean back until suspended—upside down—blood rushing, world altered.

 Panic flashes.
 Then: a strange quiet.

-From this angle, he notices what he couldn’t see upright—texture, shadow, small movements of air.
+From this angle, they notice what they couldn’t see upright—texture, shadow, small movements of air.
 The room is full of details.

-He realizes how addicted he has been to forward motion—how motion kept him from noticing.
+They realize how addicted they had been to forward motion—how motion prevented noticing.

 The voice says, “Stay long enough to be reoriented.”

-He does not get an answer.
-He gets a shift.
+The Charioteer does not get an answer.
+They get a shift.

-And he understands: the Hanged Man is not passivity.
+And they understand: the Hanged Man is not passivity.

 It is consent to transformation you cannot command.